Chillu1/ModiBuff/README.md

 a future release.

 The most usual usage of this is to trigger the stack action on a custom case.
-It's a way to glue callback/event logic to stacking behaviour.
+It's a way to glue callback logic to stacking behaviour.

 Here we dispel all status effects if the unit has been stunned 4 times.